Approval voting: Approval threshold

 Another way to deal with multiple sincere votes is to augment the ordinal preference model with an approval or acceptance threshold.
 An approval threshold divides all of the candidates into two sets, those the voter approves of and those the voter does not approve of.
 A voter can approve of more than one candidate and still prefer one approved candidate to another approved candidate.
 Acceptance thresholds are similar.
 With such a threshold, a voter simply votes for every candidate that meets or exceeds the threshold.

 With threshold voting, it is still possible to not elect the Condorcet winner and instead elect the Condorcet loser when they both exist.
-However, according to Steven Brams, this represents a strength rather than a weakness of approval voting.
-Without providing specifics, he argues that the pragmatic judgements of voters about which candidates are acceptable should take precedence over the Condorcet criterion and other social choice criteria.
+However, according to Steven Brams, this represents a strength rather than a weakness of approval.
+Without providing specifics, he argues that the pragmatic judgments of voters about which candidates are acceptable should take precedence over the Condorcet criterion and other social choice criteria.

 Strategy with cardinal utilities

-Voting strategy under approval is guided by two competing features of approval voting.
-On the one hand, approval voting fails the later-no-harm criterion, so voting for a candidate can cause that candidate to win instead of a candidate more preferred by that voter.
-On the other hand, approval voting satisfies the monotonicity criterion, so not voting for a candidate can never help that candidate win, but can cause that candidate to lose to a less preferred candidate.
+Voting strategy under approval is guided by two competing features of approval.
+On the one hand, approval fails the later-no-harm criterion, so voting for a candidate can cause that candidate to win instead of a candidate more preferred by that voter.
+On the other hand, approval satisfies the monotonicity criterion, so not voting for a candidate can never help that candidate win, but can cause that candidate to lose to a less preferred candidate.
 Either way, the voter can risk getting a less preferred election winner.
 A voter can balance the risk-benefit trade-offs by considering the voter's cardinal utilities, particularly via the von Neumann–Morgenstern utility theorem, and the probabilities of how others vote.

-A rational voter model described by Myerson and Weber specifies an approval voting strategy that votes for those candidates that have a positive prospective rating.
+A rational voter model described by Myerson and Weber specifies an approval strategy that votes for those candidates that have a positive prospective rating.
 This strategy is optimal in the sense that it maximizes the voter's expected utility, subject to the constraints of the model and provided the number of other voters is sufficiently large.

-An optimal approval vote always votes for the most preferred candidate and not for the least preferred candidate.
-However, an optimal vote can require voting for a candidate and not voting for a more preferred candidate if there 4 candidates or more.
+An optimal approval vote always votes for the most preferred candidate and not for the least preferred candidate, which is a dominant strategy.
+An optimal vote can require supporting one candidate and not voting for a more preferred candidate if there 4 candidates or more, e.g. the third and fourth choices are correlated to gain or lose decisive votes together; however, such situations are inherently unstable, suggesting such strategy should be rare.

 Other strategies are also available and coincide with the optimal strategy in special situations.
 For example: